 Once I got it, I was high-functioning, alert, and able to face the day.
 As you can imagine, I tried to make sure I had my drug with me at all times.

-I went to great lengths to prove to my psychiatrist that I had ADHD (attention deficit hyperactivity disorder) so that I could get a prescription for Adderall.
+I went to great lengths to prove to my psychiatrist that I had ADHD (attention deficit hyperactivity disorder) to get a prescription for Adderall.
 Adderall is a combination drug containing four salts of the two enantiomers of amphetamine.
 You don’t need to be a chemist to see the similarities of these drugs.

 I want to write about this so that people are aware of the addictive nature of these drugs.

-Yeah, I fooled my doc into prescribing it to me so when I was out of the street drug, I had a backup.
+Yeah, I fooled my doc into prescribing it to me, so I had a backup when I was out of the street drug.
 And yeah, some people genuinely have ADHD and are helped by these drugs.
-However, I am of the belief that these meds get overprescribed.
+However, I believe that these meds get overprescribed.

 Check out these two articles for some disturbing statistics: